 Maintaining your heating and cooling system provides you with plentiful benefits.
-Perhaps one of the most noticeable qualities of a well-maintained HVAC system is its capability to achieve indoor comfort painlessly, regardless of the weather outside.
+Perhaps one of the most clear attributes of a well-maintained HVAC system is its ability to achieve indoor comfort painlessly, regardless of the weather outside.
 Learn to discover the many ways you can enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
 While you can expect some noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
-Noise might be due to loose parts, failing belts, and many other factors that are addressed during routine tune-ups.
-Failing parts may even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
-All of these noises will disturb the peace and quiet in your home.
+Noise might be due to loose parts, failing belts, and a number of other factors that are addressed during routine tune-ups.
+Failing parts can even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+All of these noises will disrupt the peace and quiet in your home.
 By maintaining your HVAC system routinely, you’ll elude these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control